april/laboratory/README.md

 Laboratory
 ==========

-Laboratory is an experimental Firefox extension that helps you generate a proper Content Security Policy (CSP) header for your website.
+Laboratory is a Firefox and Chrome WebExtension that helps you generate a proper Content Security Policy (CSP) header for your website.
 Simply start recording, browse your site, and enjoy the CSP header that it produces:

 ![Preview Image](https://i.imgur.com/Ij1agqQ.png)